 Remember the tip above, apply bitumen paint to all in-ground portions of the post and 1 inch out of the ground, most posts rot at ground level due to people not applying that extra inch!

 Our tip: For extra durability we recommend finishing your fence with a product called Cutek CD50.
 Make sure all end grain (ends of rails after cutting) and tops of posts are coated.
 This not only looks great, but it is a great way to ensure the longevity of your feature fence.
 You can also add pigment to this paint; some of our customers have done this, the results are fantastic.

 A post and rail fence by The Wood Project, completed with CutekCD50 and a white tint.

 A post and rail fence featuring by The Wood Project, completed with CutekCD50 and a black tint.

 Simple!
 We only use salvaged logs.
 Our post and rail fencing kits are 100% sustainable, we never source timber from forestry.
 We don’t need to ship Queensland cypress down to Melbourne when we have cypress macrocarpa being taken down and chipped daily.

 At The Wood Project we care deeply about our environment.
 We have our own crane truck and work with arborists throughout Melbourne – predominately on the Mornington Peninsula – to make sure we recycle as many logs as we can.

 When you buy a post and rail fence kit from us you can have the peace of mind that you aren’t doing any damage to the environment.
 Your fence will be 100% sustainable.

-Some of the Cypress we salvage is milled from trees that are 100 years old, taken down from farms etc. Each fence has it’s own history, and never involves forestry logging!
+Some of the cypress logs we salvage are milled from trees that are 100 years old, taken down from farms etc. Each fence has it’s own history, and never involves forestry logging.
 For the environmentally conscious, using our timber is a great option.